brettkromkamp/topic-db/TUTORIAL.rst

 Associations, in many respects, are what make topic maps such a versatile and expressive tool to model information and it makes sense to take a closer look at associations before we continue.

-Topic map-based associations are a multi-level concept.
-First of all, associations express the *type* of relationship.
-Take a closer look at the above illustration.
+A topic map-based association is a multi-level concept.
+First of all, associations express a *type* of relationship.
+Take a closer look at the above diagram.
 Jane, for example, is part of four distinct
 relationships:

 - Between Jane (in her role as *mother*) and Peter (her *son*).